Beginner Guides

 Should Dance Shoes be "Comfortable"?

-When you're wearing dance shoes for a longer period of time, you might still experience some soreness - probably from all that hard work on the dance floor 😜!
-If this happens, you can always swap to a practice shoe or take your shoes off and stretch for a little.
-After dancing, rolling your feet out with a tennis ball or giving them a soak in epsom salt can be very helpful to decrease swelling or inflammation.
+Wearing dance shoes for an extended period might still result in some soreness, likely from your hard work on the dance floor!
+In such cases, you can switch to practice shoes or take a moment to stretch.
+After dancing, relieving foot soreness can be done by rolling your feet with a tennis ball or soaking them in epsom salt to reduce swelling or inflammation.

 What Differentiates Shoes Across Brands?